 Tokyo has so much to see and do.
-We were here for a week and barely scratched the surface of this amazing place.
+We were here for a week (the final international destination of our around the world trip in 2014 and 2015) and barely scratched the surface of this amazing place.
 We visited the main neighborhoods of Shinjuku, Shibuya, Ginza, and Akihabara, as well as made it out of the city for several day trips.

 The four of us enjoyed being in Tokyo but not as much as we were expecting.
 July is one of the worst times to be in Japan…if it is not raining it is incredibly hot and muggy.
 Then throw in the crowds of people.
 Shopping areas were filled with so many people that it makes Black Friday shopping in the US looked deserted.
 But there are so many things that we love about Japan…the very polite people, the temples, watching sumo wrestling, and oh…the food!
 We ate so much sushi!
 Almost everyday we ate at our favorite place, Sushiro, or other sushi restaurants sprinkled around the city.